 “If your store runs as good or better when you are not there then you’ve done your job,” says Chris Hawkins, retail specialist at FitSmallBusiness.com.

 It begins with hiring the right staff.
 And while relevant job experience is important, don’t forget to consider candidates’ soft skills and personality traits.
-One survey found that 95% of employers believe that culture fit is important when hiring staff.
+Robert Walters Group found that 90% of employers believe that culture fit is important when hiring staff.

 The key is not to rush.
 Don’t wait until your back’s against the wall, and get a head start on seasonal hiring.
 “Take your time with hiring and involve your team in the interview process,” Hawkins recommends.